 Even with laws to prevent it, employment discrimination still frequently occurs.

-That’s why JacksonWhite represents management and employees involved in many kinds of discrimination lawsuits, including claims of age, race, religion, national origin, disability, pregnancy, and gender discrimination.
+That’s why JacksonWhite represents management and employees involved in many kinds of discrimination lawsuits, including claims of age, race, religion, national origin, disability, pregnancy, and sexual harassment.

 Employee’s will sometimes try and attribute their termination to their gender or age.
 However, it’s not always necessary for employers to give any reason or warning before letting you go, unless it’s clearly stated in your employment contract.
 Like any lawsuit, it’s critically important to have irrefutable